 I’m wondering if I can even make it to the first diploma.
 I guess the only way is to keep practicing and not give up hope.
 Nothing worthwhile ever comes easy.
 And I want to master this instrument that I love so much and which is so much a part of who I am.
 Always a classical guitarist first.

 By this you may infer I’m finally coming out of that horrible music-learning block I’ve been in for weeks.
-Anyway I’ve also been doing the left hand exercises and fixing my posture, way of holding the guitar, as suggested by the CG teacher.
+Anyway I’ve also been doing the left hand exercises and fixing my posture.

 Today’s feature picture is a quick snap of my guitar using the PS Camera App, and then further processed using PS Express, with one of the grunge overlay filters.
 I rather like the effect.
 (C) Nin Harris 2020, All Rights Reserved.